 Some of the striking features of the Hourglass Nebula remain a mystery to astronomers, including the offsetting of the progenitor star from the nebula’s centre and the formation of the nebula’s inner rings.

 The structure of the nebula may be explained by the presence of an unseen companion star and the star’s gravitational effect.
-Ring 1 could have been formed if the central star had been close to the theorized companion and if the mass transfer to the companion’s surface had caused an explosion resulting in an expanding shell of material forming the ring.
+Ring 1 could have been formed if the central star had been close to the theorized companion and if the mass transfer to the companion’s surface had caused a burst resulting in an expanding shell of material forming the ring.

 The bright elliptical ring in the centre of the Hourglass Nebula appears as an equatorially dense region at first sight, but is really a potato-shaped structure with a significantly different symmetry axis from that of the larger nebula.